Master Level Instructors

 Read more about Kathy HERE!

-Kathy teaches the MAC Main Campus in O’Bryonville, Sycamore Jr. High School, Cincinnati Hills Christian Academy, Royal Theatre Company in Mason, and is available for online lessons as well!!!
+Kathy teaches the MAC Main Campus in O’Bryonville, Cincinnati Hills Christian Academy, Royal Theatre Company in Mason, and is available for online lessons as well!!!

 On the voice faculty at MAC since 1997, Lincoln Chapman is also a founding director of the Young Artist Preparatory Program at MAC, one of the very few opera programs in the nation for outstanding high school singers (now in its 15th season).
 He also teaches voice at the School for Creative and Performing Arts and has been an instructor for Miami University’s Ohio High School Choral Workshop.